stg7/phrasit/README.md

     ├── googlebooks-eng-all-1gram-20120701-0.gz
     ....
     ├── sample
-    ├── transform_all.sh
     └── transformed
         ....
 ```

 In `datasets/transformed/*` are all transformed ngrams, you can now easily import it with:
 ```
-cat datasets/transformed/?gram | ./phrasit -i
+lzcat datasets/transformed/?gram | ./phrasit -i
 ```

 Importing all ngrams will need a lot of time and disk-space, therefore drink a coffee.

 Converting to lzma
 ------------------
-If you want to save disk-space you can transform all gz files to lzma using
+If you want to save disk-space you can transform all downloaded gz files to lzma using
 ```
 cd datasets
-./do_parallel.py *.gz ./convert.sh
+./do_parallel.py *.gz -s --script ./convert.sh
 ```
 This process will also need a lot of time and will use all logical cpu cores.